Zakalvve/Lets-Game/README.md

     - [x] Layout pages
     - [x] Routing
     - [x] Dependency Injection
-      - [x] CRUD Event Manager Class (IEventManager)
+      - [x] CRUD Event Manager Class
-      - [x] CRUD Friend Manager Class (IFriendManager)
+      - [x] CRUD Friend Manager Class
     - [x] Site Areas
-    - [ ] REST API: This is not fullt implemented it but I began to implement it as a way of handing AJAX requests.
+    - [ ] REST API: This is not fully implemented yet.
+Original intention was for data to be accesible for an associated Discord bot.
     - [ ] Allow Interaction with BGG API: https://boardgamegeek.com/wiki/page/BGG_XML_API2.
-Users can manage collections of games.
+Users can manage collections of games they have or want to play.
     - [ ] Bussiness Logic
       - [x] Create Database Schema
       - [x] Create Object Models for Entity Framework.
       - [ ] User Notification System: One of the first things I'd add.
-Currently friend requests and event requests are handled in a satificing way.
       - [x] Create Events, View Event, Modify Event if event creator
-      - [ ] Event Roles: Creator can assign trusted permissions to come participants.
+      - [ ] Event Roles: Creator can assign trusted permissions to some participants.
 Would like to add this feature.
       - [x] Invite to Events accept invites/join Events
       - [x] Create, Vote on Polls
       - [ ] Notify event participants of updates regarding events.